How to Create PDF Files in .NET Using IronPDF

 Dim renderer = New ChromePdfRenderer()

-You can check other .NET Core rendering options along with header footer options from this link.
+function allows you to save the created PDF file.
+You can check other .NET Core rendering options with header and footer options from this IronPDF rendering options tutorial.

-Sometimes we need to create PDF files of a URL programmatically in our application.
-You can use any URL to create a PDF document and return file in IronPDF library.
+Sometimes, there is a need to create PDF files of a URL programmatically in the application.
+You can use any URL to create a PDF document and return a file in the IronPDF library.

 This is the sample code:

-The above code will create a PDF file of the given URL parameter to the RenderUrlAsPdf
+The above code will create a PDF file from the given URL parameter passed to the RenderUrlAsPdf method

 Output